U-Men (comics): Associations

-The U-Men are often viewed as a cult of "geeks" or other young, social outcasts who are easily swayed by the radical philosophy found in John Sublime's book.
+The U-Men are often viewed as a cult of "geeks" or other young, social outcasts who are easily swayed by the radical philosophy found in Sublime's book.
 The Third Species and the U-Men gain public attention when a high schooler holds up a school assembly with a gun and announces to the world that he had killed a school jock, a closeted mutant and gay, for the purpose of harvesting his x-ray vision eyes.
 The announcement, and his declared intent to join the U-Men and have the eyes transplanted is broadcast on the news.
 He is subsequently shot and killed by police.

-Despite their seemingly small and radical stigma, the U-Man organization is much larger, possibly due to John Sublime's wealth and fame.
-The X-Men investigate an issue in Hong Kong and discover a massive illegal mutant organ smuggling operation within John Sublime's Sublime Pharm Solutions building.
+Despite their seemingly small and radical stigma, the U-Man organization is much larger, possibly due to Sublime's wealth and fame.
+The X-Men investigate an issue in Hong Kong and discover a massive illegal mutant organ smuggling operation within Sublime's Sublime Pharm Solutions building.
 The building houses several captured mutants, some of which have been operated on and left to die.
 The facility is massive and contains sophisticated technology and surgical equipment.

 Other versions

-Here Comes Tomorrow

-In Here Comes Tomorrow, an apocalyptic alternate future time line, the last U-Man is known as Apollyon the Destroyer, who serves as a herald for "The Beast" (a Sublime-possessed Hank McCoy).
-Having suffered several injuries and still being "perfected" with different grafts, Apollyon awaits the day when he will be grafted with the "Phoenix gene" and will become perfect and able to walk on a "perfected world."
+In Here Comes Tomorrow, an apocalyptic alternate future, the last U-Man is known as Apollyon the Destroyer, who serves as a herald for "The Beast" (a Sublime-possessed Hank McCoy).
+Having suffered several injuries and being "perfected" with different grafts, Apollyon awaits the day when he will be grafted with the "Phoenix gene" and will become perfect and able to walk on a "perfected world."
 However, when the Phoenix gene is harvested, Apollyon discovers that the Beast lied to him and intends to harvest the Phoenix gene for himself.
-When a reawoken Jean Grey extracts the intelligent bacterial entity Sublime from Beast, Apollyon strikes and decapitates Beast out of vengeance.
+When a reawoken Jean Grey extracts Sublime from Beast, Apollyon strikes and decapitates Beast out of vengeance.
 Delusional and believing the world to now be perfected, Apollyon rips off his mask, revealing a face that is horribly disfigured.
 Despite this, the dying E.V.A. recognizes him and calls out, suggesting that Apollyon's true identity is that of Fantomex.